KSmanis/docker-gentoo-distcc/README.md

 docker run -d -p 30022:22 -e AUTHORIZED_KEYS="$(cat /path/to/key.pub)" --name gentoo-distcc-ssh --rm ksmanis/gentoo-distcc:ssh
 ```

+Command line arguments are passed on verbatim to sshd.
+For a full list of options refer to [sshd(8)](https://linux.die.net/man/8/sshd).

 #### Security
 The SSH server allows only public key authentication.
 More specifically, only the `distcc-ssh` user is accessible with the public key provided with the required `AUTHORIZED_KEYS` environment variable.
 The username is configurable through the optional `SSH_USERNAME` environment variable:
 ```shell